-Jamaica recently connects two new wind farms (Wigton III and BMR) to its electricity grid of combined capacity of 60 megawatts (MW).
-This pushes the paradise Island beyond the 100 MW mark to a total installed capacity of 102 MW.
+Two spanking new wind farms (Wigton III and BMR) were recently commissioned onto the Jamaican electricity grid!
+With a combined capacity of 60 megawatts (MW) this pushes the paradise Island beyond the 100 MW mark, now having total installed capacity of 102 MW.

 The Wigton III Wind FarmWigton III is a 24 MW wind farm owned and operated by Wigton Windfarm Ltd (WWFL) – a wholly owned subsidiary of the Petroleum Corporation of Jamaica (PCJ).
 WWFL also own and operate two other farms – Wigton I and II rated at 20.7 and 18 MW respectively.
 The new facility consists of twelve G80-2.0 MW wind turbines, a 9.6 km 69 kilovolts (kV) transmission line, and a new substation constructed by the Spanish firm Gamesa.